Our Savior’s Lutheran Church in West Salem, Wisconsin

 The Covid pandemic provided new challenges and new opportunities for mission in a broken and vulnerable world.
 We continued to provide food ministries, and outreach to the community, partnering with a variety of agencies.
 We welcomed new members and made new disciples, while embracing new technologies (what a blast to see a bunch of 80+ year old Bible study participants embrace the technology of Zoom!)
 Realizing new technology was needed, the congregation moved forward to upgrade the tech in the sanctuary so worship could be virtual, not just during the pandemic, but into the years ahead.
 Times have changed, but the buzz of the gospel remains!

 Today, coming out of the pandemic, our worship life has taken on a new shape.
-Over 150 gather each week in person, but another 70 or so connect with us through Zoom and YouTube.
-In the near future we will add live-streaming to our tech options.
+Over 150 gather each week in person, but another 70 or so connect with us through live-streaming and recorded vidoes on YouTube.
 The times are indeed changing around us, and even changing us, but our Savior – and the gospel – remain steadfast.
 And so while we still have our problems, challenges, weaknesses, and faults, we also have Jesus.
 We live in the midst of a real world, confronting real challenges.
 The answers are not always easy, or even apparent, but for over 150 years, the gifts of God have sustained this community and will continue to do so.
 As Martin Luther would say, “This is most certainly true!”

 OUR SAVIOR’S LUTHERAN CHURCH